Global section settings

 1. Apply a single font style to the entire block for uniformity.

-To add your own font, find the button of the same name and click on it:
+To add a custom font, find the button of the same name and click on it:

 You will be taken to a page with a huge variety of different fonts: